ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 TELL YOUR VENTURE'S STORY:

-The class's structure will be based on classical story elements as outlined in Aristotle's Poetics and Joseph Campbell's Hero With a Thousand Faces.
-The independent projects will be adventures akin to Campbell's "Hero's Journey," wherein students will become protagonists as artists and entrepreneurs attempting to realize their dream by launching a successful venture.
+The class's structure will be based on classical story elements as outlined in Aristotle's Poetics and Homer's Iliad and Odyssey.
+The independent projects will be adventures akin to the "Hero's Odyssey," wherein students will become protagonists as artists and entrepreneurs attempting to realize their dream by launching a successful venture.
 Along the way students will encounter antagonists and pitfalls, but these shall be overcome by the end of the semester, when students will present their artistic ventures.

 Anyone who has studied Hollywood knows that every blockbuster, from Lord of the Rings, to Star Wars, to The Matrix, is founded upon classical story structures, and the class will be taught in this classical context.
 The Declaration of Independence and Constitution are the two most fundamental business documents for artists and entrepreneurs, and students will be required to study the pertinent aspects of these classics.
 From Aristotle's Poetics to the Bill of Rights to 50 Cent's insights regarding the music business, students will be given the tools to venture forth in the contemporary context.